Closed for Health Reasons / Online Programs Only

 Dear Students and Friends,

-In order to protect the health of our more at-risk community members, Nyingma Institute has decided to suspend in-person instruction and to make programs available online via Zoom for the rest of this term (Early Spring 2020).
+In order to protect the health of our more at-risk community members, Nyingma Institute has decided to suspend in-person instruction and to make programs available online via Zoom for the rest of this term (Early Spring 2020) and until further notice.

 - Classes will be offered online.

 - Workshops will be offered online as well.

 - We have cancelled our retreats for the rest of this term.

 - A few of our Sunday programs (morning meditation, chant) will be suspended.

 - Sunday Kum Nye will be offered online.
 Please register in advance; a minimum enrollment is required.

 - Sunday Talks will be offered online.
 Please register in advance; a minimum enrollment is required.

 Our sincere apologies for the short notice, and we thank you so much for your understanding and support.